PuvvadaSaiTejaswi/Project-1/README.md

 **Mental Health Support:** Recognizing the impact of the pandemic on mental well-being, our web page will provide resources and links to mental health support services.
 Users can access information on coping strategies, self-care, and professional assistance.

-**Safe Travel Guidelines:** The web page will include guidelines and recommendations for safe travel during the pandemic.
-Users can find information on travel restrictions, health precautions, and relevant resources to help them make informed decisions.

 **Health Chatbot:** To provide personalized assistance and address user queries, we will incorporate a health chatbot using advanced technologies.
 The chatbot will be designed to understand and respond to common COVID-related questions, provide information, and offer support in a conversational manner

 ### Getting Started